zizheng-openai/runme/internal/renderer/testdata/simple.md

 Discover and run code snippets directly from your `README.md` or other markdowns (defaults to local `README.md`).

-runme makes a best effort approach to extracts all code snippets defined in code blocks and allowing to explore and execute them. runme is currently in early alpha.
+runme makes a best-effort approach to extract all code snippets defined in code blocks and allows exploring and executing them. runme is currently in early alpha.

 You can execute commands from a different directory using a `--chdir` flag.
 To select a different file than `README.md`, use `--filename`.